 In 2013, National Historic Ships UK carried out a public consultation on plans to review the National Registers using a new assessment methodology.
 You can read more and see the summary of responses.

-The Review is currently being carried out in-house by a working group comprised of NHS-UK staff, volunteers and co-opted vessel specialists.
+A first phase of the Review is therefore being carried out in-house by a working group comprised of NHS-UK staff, volunteers and co-opted vessel specialists.
 It is an ongoing process, with vessels assessed on a group-by-group basis, starting with those built as service craft.

-Revisit this page for the latest news on the Registers Review, as well as any requests for information from the working group.
+This page will be updated with the latest news on the Registers Review, as well as any requests for information from the working group so vessel custodians should revisit regularly.

 Please note, if you do not own a vessel in the group currently under review, we will not be able to undertake an assessment for the National Historic Fleet until such time as your vessel type comes up for consideration.
 This is because we assess vessels within groups of like craft rather than on a case-by-case basis.